 Prior to the 20th century, if you decided to whip up a dish using a recipe, all bets were off as to how it would turn out.
 That’s because back then, ingredients lists were estimates, offering no levels of accuracy, and guaranteeing inconsistent results.
-But 119 years ago today, on January 7, 1896, that all changed when pioneering cookbook author, educator, and “domestic scientist” Fannie Merritt Farmer unveiled her simple, yet genius, system to insure that recipes turned out exactly right, every time.
+But more than 121 years ago, on January 7, 1896, that all changed when pioneering cookbook author, educator, and “domestic scientist” Fannie Merritt Farmer unveiled her simple, yet genius, system to insure that recipes turned out exactly right, every time.

 Published over a century ago, Fannie Farmer’s cookbook, The Boston Cooking-School Cook Book, single-handedly changed the way Americans prepared food.
 Considered the “greatest American cookbook,” it introduced the innovative concept of using standardized measuring spoons and cups, and included very specific and accurate measurements with each recipe.
 That way, both novices and practiced cooks would get the same results every time.
 As such, it was the first to use terms now considered standard in American cooking (e.g. a level cupful, teaspoonful and tablespoonful).
 It also relied on simple directions, showed a concern for nutrition, and left nothing to the user’s imagination – from instructions for building a fire to how to bone a bird.